 Instead, eat a diet rich in dark leafy green vegetables, brightly colored produce, lean protein, nuts, beans, lentils, fatty fish (salmon, sardines, mackerel), olive oil, and whole grains.
 The Mediterranean Diet foots this bill.
 Avoid crash diets and fad diets.

 You may not be able to get therapeutic amounts of omega-3 fatty acids from your diet.
 Supplement with a high-quality, no-mercury fish oil such as Carlson’s fish oil, Nordic Natural or Prescribed Choice Krill Oil.
-Dr. Grossman’s MaxiTears Formula has both the omega-3 and omega-6 fatty acids as part of a formulation for dry eyes.
+Dr. Grossman’s Dry Eye & Tear Film Formula combines omega-3, 6, and 9 to support the health of the tear film and relieve dry eye symptoms.

 A newly discovered essential fatty acid is called Omega-7, or palmitoleic acid.
 Omega-7 appears lower C-reactive protein.
 A study found that adults with high levels of C-reactive protein who took 210 mg a day of omega-7 had a 73% decrease of the blood marker for inflammation.1 Dr. Grossman offers a quality Omega-7 Chronic Dry Eye and Anti-Inflammatory Formula.